Pretty Sick

 Pretty Sick is an American indie rock band from New York City, New York.
-It currently consists of vocalist and bassist Sabrina Fuentes, drummer Eva Kaufman, and bassist Orazio Argentero.
+It currently consists of vocalist and bassist Sabrina Fuentes, drummer Eva Kaufman, and guitarist Benjamin Arauz.

-Despite the band's long presence and tight-knit fanbase, especially in the Lower East Side area, it is only in recent years that they have garnered recognition from major national publications such as i-D, Nylon, and Pigeons and Planes.
+Despite the band's long presence and tight-knit fanbase, especially on the Lower East Side of Manhattan, it is only in recent years that they have garnered recognition from major national publications such as i-D, Nylon, and Pigeons and Planes.
 In May 2020, Pretty Sick signed to the British record label Dirty Hit, known for acts such as The 1975 and beabadoobee.
 The group has primarily performed throughout the greater New York City area and more recently around London.

 In February 2021, the band produced the theme song to the ongoing variety series, Story of my Fucking Life, created by Manon Macasaet.

 The band's debut album, Makes Me Sick Makes Me Smile was released on Dirty Hit on September 30, 2022.
 Pretty Sick supported the release with a 23-date headline tour of the US in October and November 2022.

+Sabrina Fuentes acted in films such as Salamander Days (2023) Directed by KJ Rothweiler and Rebekah Sherman-Myntti.
+She was also shortlisted for The Batman Part II (2027) but pulled out due to various scheduling conflicts.
+Fuentes resided in Chiltern Firehouse in London full time to record a new album, up until fire burned part of the building on Valentine's Day 2025.